 follow this road, on out of Amersfoort, and over the A28 motorway.
 The wooded area after the motorway bridge is Heiligenberg itself, ‘Saints Hill’.

 go straight on, and pass the country house Lockhorst (now offices).
-At the traffic lights turn left, into Burgemeester de Beaufort weg: follow the cycle sign for Stoutenburg.
+At the traffic lights turn left, into Burg de Beaufort weg: follow the cycle sign for Stoutenburg.

 Through Leusden to the Vallei Kanaal

-at the end of Burgemeester de Beaufort weg, at the crossing with Zwarte weg / Hamerveldse weg, go slightly right, and then straight on, to the new shops.
+cross Groene Zoom, and go straight on.
+At the end of Burgemeester de Beaufort weg, at the crossing with Zwarte weg, go slightly right, and then straight on, to the new shops.

-go straight on, passing the shops and the new housing.
+go straight on, between the new buildings.
 Last shops for 20 km!
-You cycle onto Ashchatter weg, but there is no sign here with that name.
+You cycle onto Ashchatter weg, again go straight on.

 This is the Vallei kanaal – the main drainage canal of the Gelderse Vallei.
 It drains into the Eem at Amersfoort (north of the historic centre).